 Pick one marketing channel

-In the long term, you don’t want to rely on just one marketing channel, as this can have negative effects on your business.
+In the long term, you don’t want to rely on just one media marketing channel, as this can have negative effects on your business.

 Here’s an example of how the above can be achieved –

-Marketing channels might include YouTube, Facebook, LinkedIn, Google Search and email.
+Social media marketing channels might include YouTube, Facebook, LinkedIn, Google Search and email.

-Note: If you want to get really specific, you might also want to divide channels, in terms of organic and paid – so organic YouTube marketing and paid YouTube Ads would represent two channels.
+Note: If you want to get really specific, you might also want to divide channels, in terms of organic and paid – so organic YouTube marketing and paid YouTube Ads would represent two content strategy channels.

 The channel that you pick is going to depend on where your strengths lie and what you feel comfortable with.
 Sometimes, you might need to combine channels, in order to get peak effectiveness.